The Fandom: Release

-The Fandom premiered on Kreis' YouTube channel on July 3, 2020.
-The Blu-Ray and other digital versions were released the same day.
+The Fandom premiered on Kreis' YouTube channel on July 3, 2020, the Blu-Ray and other digital versions being released the same day.

 Reception

 The Fandom was well-received and praised by critics.
-Cartoon Brew praised its inclusivity and humor.
-Colorado Springs Independent applauded the film for its appeal and its thorough detail.
-The film won an Ursa Major Award in the Non-Fiction Work category.
+Cartoon Brew praised its inclusivity and humor, Colorado Springs Independent applauded the film for its appeal and its thorough detail.
+The film won an Ursa Major Award in 2020 in the Non-Fiction Work category.